Tatanka (wrestler)

-Chris Chavis (born June 8, 1961) is an American retired professional wrestler currently signed to WWE under a legends contract.
-He is part of the Lumbee tribe.
-He is best known for his work with the World Wrestling Federation (later known as World Wrestling Entertainment) under the ring name Tatanka from 1991 to 1996 and 2005 to 2007.
+Chris Chavis (born June 8, 1961) is an American retired professional wrestler.
+He is signed to WWE, under a legends contract.
+He is part of the Lumbee Tribe of North Carolina.
+He is best known for his tenures in the World Wrestling Federation/World Wrestling Entertainment under the ring name Tatanka from 1991 to 1996 and from 2005 to 2007.
 His ring name is a Lakota word, which means "bison".

 Bodybuilding and football careers

 Chavis started competing in powerlifting.
 He competed in his first bodybuilding contest, Mr. Virginia Beach, placing second.
 He won many competitions during his time in bodybuilding, but decided against competing on the national level and possibly turning pro.
 From 1985 to 1990 he worked for Bally's Health and Tennis Corporation, becoming a divisional manager.

-Chavis went to the open try outs during the 1987 strikes for the Miami Dolphins and made the cut, but he turned it down due to the lucrative money he was already making selling memberships at Bally's Health Club.
+Chavis went to the open try outs during the 1987 NFL player strike for the Miami Dolphins and made the cut, but he turned it down due to the lucrative money he was already making selling memberships at Bally's.
+In 1989, Chavis left Bally's to pursue an accounting career.

 Professional wrestling career

 Early career (1989–1990)

-In 1989, Chavis left Bally's to pursue an accounting career.
-He met "Nature Boy" Buddy Rogers in Florida at a video store while looking for wrestling tapes.
-Rogers had Chavis call Larry Sharpe, who ran The Monster Factory in southern New Jersey.
-He had his first match, as Tatanka, against Joe Thunder in Philadelphia, Pennsylvania, on January 13, 1990.
+In 1989, Chavis met "Nature Boy" Buddy Rogers in Florida at a video store while looking for wrestling tapes.
+Rogers had Chavis call Larry Sharpe, who ran Monster Factory in South Jersey.
+He had his first match, as "Tatanka", against Joe Thunder in Philadelphia, Pennsylvania, on January 13, 1990.

 Rogers introduced Chavis to George Scott, the booker for the World Wrestling Federation (WWF) during the 1980s.
-Scott was starting his own promotion called the North American Wrestling Association, later known as South Atlantic Pro Wrestling.
-Chavis wrestled under the name "The War Eagle" Chris Chavis and was voted third runner up for Rookie of the Year in Pro Wrestling Illustrated for 1990.
-Also in 1990, he became the South Atlantic Heavyweight Champion by beating Ken Shamrock (then wrestling as Vince Torelli).
+Scott was starting his own promotion called the North American Wrestling Association.
+Chavis wrestled under the name "War Eagle" Chris Chavis and was voted third runner up for PWI Rookie of the Year in Pro Wrestling Illustrated for 1990.
+Also in 1990, he became the South Atlantic Pro Wrestling Heavyweight Champion by beating Vince Torelli.
 Not long after, he was signed to a WWF contract.